chharvey/counterpoint/docs/reference/types.md

 	1 + 2 -> { 'i' -> {'don’t' -> 'know'} },
 };
 ```
-The mapping above has antecedents and consequents of various types.
+The map above has antecedents and consequents of various types.
 Typically, all the antecedents will be of one type and all the consequents will be of one type,
 but this isn’t a requirement.

-The size of mappings is not known at compile-time, and could change during run-time, if the mapping is mutable.
+The size of maps is not known at compile-time, and could change during run-time, if the map is mutable.
-For example, a program could add a case to the above mapping after it’s been declared, changing its count.
+For example, a program could add a case to the above map after it’s been declared, changing its count.
-Like records, the order of entries in a mapping is not necessarily significant.
+Like records, the order of entries in a map is not necessarily significant.

 Also like records, antecedents have unique consequents in that latter declarations take precedence.
-In the case of mappings, antecedents that are identical are considered “the same object”.
+In the case of maps, antecedents that are identical are considered “the same object”.
 ```
 let bases: obj = {
 	1     -> 'who',